kospiotr/kospiotr.github.io/wiki/aws-business-products-and-services.md

   * Elastic Load Balancing ELB - automatically distribute traffic across multiple Amazon EC2 instances

 * Storage
-  * Amazon S3 - internet scale storage via API; high durability, high latency; object store that cannot be modified, static flies like images and videos; stored in one of several AWS Regions
+  * Amazon S3 - internet scale storage via API; cheap, high durability, high latency; object store that cannot be modified, dedicated for serving static flies like images and videos, backups, storing files for Hadoop for analysis; stored in one of several AWS Regions
   * Amazon Elastic Block Storage (EBS) - block storage for use with Amazon EC2; behaves like hard drive, can be modified, replicated in AZ
     * features
       * can store from 1GB to 16 Tb per volume